Impress with your Knowledge of Taiwan’s God of Love and Marriage

-When it comes to love and relationship, the image of Cupid emerges in our mind.
+When it comes to love and relationship, the image of Cupid may emerge in our minds.

 In Taiwan, people believe in the existence of “red thread” (紅線 hóngxiàn), which is an invisible marriage thread tying two people destined to be together by 月下老人 Yuè xià lǎorén (the Matchmaker God, literal translation is “the elderly man beneath moonlight”).